 The General Manager is responsible for reviewing and endorsing the policies, which are subsequently disseminated among the Top Management and the CCBS Team.
 Simultaneously, the corresponding procedures, modular controls, and operational instructions are revised to maintain alignment with the policy's directives.
 Yearly, a series of training courses or sessions is approved, focusing on varied topics while consistently aligning with the established Policy.
-After each training Effectiveness module, evaluating the degree to which the training was impactful and successful.
+After each training session, the trainer completes the Training Effectiveness module, evaluating the degree to which the training was impactful and successful.